shubhankarmarathe-11/Own_Backend_Software/Readme.md

 ## 🚀 SaaS Project API – Auth, Email, and Project Management

-A structured API for managing **project creation, deletion, authentication (signup, login, logout, session check), and email services (OTP and messaging)** in your SaaS applications.
+A structured API for managing **project creation, deletion, authentication (signup, login, logout, session checks), and email services (OTP and messaging)** for your SaaS applications.

 ---